 Augmented Reality (AR) is a technology that allows digital elements (videos, images, links, 3D animations, etc.) to be displayed in the real world, in order to improve a user’s perception and interaction with his physical environment.
-The virtual dimension can be revealed through augmented reality glasses, or in a more accessible way through your smartphone’s camera.
+The virtual dimension can be revealed through augmented reality glasses or through your smartphone’s camera.

-Any augmented reality scenario that you add in the virtual world is called an “augmentation”.
-It is possible to define a marker, which will be the physical visual element to be scanned to trigger the augmented reality interactions on your smartphone.
-The most widespread markers are barcodes and QR codes, but they have a little graphic appeal.
+The interactive augmented reality layers displayed in the environment are called “augmentations”.
+To add these virtual items, as a graphic designer, you have to define a “marker” (poster, image…), which will be the trigger of the augmented reality experience.
+Once scanned with your smartphone, this marker will display your AR scenario.
+The most common markers are barcodes and QR codes, although they have a little graphic appeal.

-Technology has evolved, today any image can become a marker: a poster, a packaging, a catalogue, a newspaper… no modification of your image or graphic creation is required.
-Your physical visual remains intact but you can now give it life in augmented reality.
+Fortunately, technology evolves quickly, and it is now possible to transform any graphic image into a marker: poster, packaging, catalogue, newspaper… no need to tweak or modify the actual print itself, but you can now add an extra dimension to it with augmented reality.
 The use of markers allows you to contextualize your communication.
 Increase your physical supports with a specific goal in mind: create a link between a printed catalogue and an e-commerce website, between an advertising brochure and a video campaign, between product packaging and a gift set… etc.

 The print market brings together everything that is printed, whether on paper or not, as opposed to the digital format.
 It encompasses all work from typesetting to printing, from advertising and commercial printing to magazines, books, catalogues, labels, product packaging, etc.

 This sector is now being hit hard by the digital revolution.
 Indeed, the print has limits that are in conflict with the new media features, mainly Internet.

 |Printed materials||New medias|

 |Linear and unidirectional communication

 "Closed” and “non-contextualized” information